nulib-ds/city-public-value-capitalism/content/age-of-urban-visions.md

 Major efforts have also been made to reduce dependence on the neoliberal free market economy and to create an urban economic structure that is as independent and circular as possible.
 The guiding idea of ​​the market economy is that the best way to purchase goods and services is to "buy good things as cheaply as possible."
 Based on the theory of comparative advantage in economics, it is rational to actively purchase cheap and good products and services from outside the city, and conversely to sell products and services with comparative advantage in the city to the outside.
 However, the logic of comparative advantage presupposes normal and stable times.
 In the event of a disaster or other emergency, the socioeconomic structure that presupposes such a division of labor exposes vulnerabilities due to long supply chains.

 Therefore, the movement to create a resilient urban economic structure has aimed to increase the economic circulation within the city and diversify its industrial structure in order to construct a community-based or social-solidary economy as promoted worldwide through the "buy local" and "slow food" movements.
 This represents a reemergence of the idea that the existence of the community should be valued.
-In addition, it has begun to develop into "municipalism," extending into a movement that enhances the economic, political, and administrative independence of a city as a whole ({{< q-cite "Baird 2019" >}}; {{< q-cite "Thomson 2020" >}}).
+In addition, it has begun to develop into "municipalism," extending into a movement that enhances the economic, political, and administrative independence of a city as a whole ({{< q-cite "Baird 2019" >}}; {{< q-cite "Thomson et al. 2020" >}}).

 On the other hand, there are still strong movements to develop cities as tools for economic growth.
 For example, the World Bank seeks to create jobs and mitigate poverty by attracting and growing private firms and industries through the development of more competitive cities ({{< q-cite "World Bank 2015" >}}).
 Cities lead the economy, and so pursuing cities' growth may not be a mistake.
 However, current cities with their urban problems have emerged as a result of tracking productivity and competitiveness.
 It is clear from the results of neoliberal urban policies that such competitive cities do not promise to solve the environmental issues and correct the widening disparities among populations.
 A city's economic growth should never be denied, but the sound development of a city cannot be directed by the sole value of growth supremacy as it used to be.